sandsmark/borderlands3-save-editor/README.md

 Work in progress.

 Can edit what's exposed in the GUI (so what's in the screenshot).
+And a bit more.
+And you can view the inventory (it can technically edit items as well, just haven't bothered to implement the UI yet, not sure of the best UX for it).

 I have only tested that it writes an identical file when you set the same values, but I haven't tested that it doesn't fuck up if you set funny values.